morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 ### Artifact and S3 - Upload an artifact from CodeBuild to S3

+#### IAM permission update for CodeBuild service role

+IAM permission will be needed, to allow CodeBuild to write into S3

 #### Build ID

 Build ID: In a code build project, you will get a new build id every time when you run a build.